ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-quick/index.md

 By default the Quick Filter will only check visible column values.
 If you want to check hidden column values, then you can set the grid option `includeHiddenColumnsInQuickFilter = true`.
 Note that if you have a large number of hidden columns then this can have a performance impact.

-This can also be set via the API method `setIncludeHiddenColumnsInQuickFilter`.
+This can also be set via the API method `setGridOption('includeHiddenColumnsInQuickFilter', toInclude)`.

 ## Quick Filter Parser